microsoft/vscode-docs/docs/remote/containers.md

 ### Clone repository in a volume

-When [cloning a repository in a container volume](#_quick-start-open-a-git-repository-or-github-pr-in-an-isolated-container-volume), you are asked to confirm that cloning a repository means you trust the repository.
+When [cloning a repository in a container volume](#quick-start-open-a-git-repository-or-github-pr-in-an-isolated-container-volume), you are asked to confirm that cloning a repository means you trust the repository.
 This is only confirmed once.

 ![Workspace trust prompt when cloning in container volume](images/containers/clone-containers-trust.png)

 ### Inspect volume

-[Inspecting a volume](#_inspecting-volumes) starts in restricted mode, and you can trust the folder inside the container.
+[Inspecting a volume](#inspecting-volumes) starts in [Restricted Mode](/docs/editor/workspace-trust.md#restricted-mode), and you can trust the folder inside the container.

 ### Docker deamon running remotely

-This implies trusting [the machine the Docker daemon runs on](/docs/remote/containers-advanced#_developing-inside-a-container-on-a-remote-docker-host).
+This implies trusting [the machine the Docker daemon runs on](/docs/remote/containers-advanced.md#developing-inside-a-container-on-a-remote-docker-host).
 There are no additional prompts to confirm (only those listed for the local/WSL case above).

 ## Create a devcontainer.json file